alphagov/content-publisher/docs/adr/000x-modelling-history.md

 expected to be, published on GOV.UK.
 It is associated with a revision and a status.
 It is mutable so that it can be a consistent object that joins to immutable data.
-It is a place where any edition-level database constraints can be placed, such as only one live edition can exist for a document.
-It is supported that two editions of the same document share the same revision, this allows them to explicitly reference the same content.
+It is a place where any edition-level database constraints can be placed, such as the constraint that only one live edition can exist per document.
+It is supported that two editions of the same document share the same revision.
+This allows them to explicitly reference the same content, which supports a future ability to revert a document to past content.

 **Revision**: Represents an immutable snapshot of the content of a document at a particular point in time.
 It has a number to indicate which revision of the document it is and stores who created it.
-Any request by a user that changes content should result in a single new revision, this is to directly map the concept of a revision to each time a user revises a document.
+Any request by a user that changes content should result in a single new revision.
+This is to directly map the concept of a revision to each time a user revises a document.
 Data outside of content, such as state, should not be stored in a revision to ensure that differences between revisions can be represented to a user.
 The